OpenDocCN/dsai-notes-pt2-zh/docs/karpathy-gpt/P1-p1-The-spelled-out-intro-to-neural-networks-and-backpropagation--bu---加加zero---BV11yHXeuE9d.md

-# 【Andrej Karpathy：从零开始构建 GPT 系列】 - P1：p1 The spelled-out intro to neural networks and backpropagation： bu - 加加zero - BV11yHXeuE9d
+# P1：p1 The spelled-out intro to neural networks and backpropagation： bu - 加加zero - BV11yHXeuE9d

  Hello， my name is Andre and I've been training deep neural networks for a bit more than a decade and in this lecture。